madmurphy/nautilus-annotations/docs/styling.md

 or overridden by user-given style sheets.

 Widgets without a class can be styled via CSS inheritance.
-The `.nautilus-annotations-dialog` window is populated with the following DOM tree:
+The `.nautilus-annotations-dialog` window is populated by the following DOM tree:

-	dialog.nautilus-annotations-dialog
+	window.nautilus-annotations-dialog
 	│
 	├── headerbar.titlebar
 	│   │